Today, we will talk about the symptoms of premenopause and how to treat them.

-Premenopause symptoms can totally disrupt your life.
-And many doctors do not recognize your symptoms.
-So you can suffer for years until perimenopause ends when you haven’t had a period for 12 months.
-By then you’re in full-blown menopause and you’ve aged rapidly.
+Premenopause symptoms can totally disrupt your life, and many doctors do not recognize your symptoms.
+What usually happens is a woman will suffer for years until they’re in full-blown menopause and have aged rapidly.

 Why suffer?

-If you recognize the symptoms of premenopause early you can get the help you need.
+If you recognize the symptoms of premenopause early, you can get the help you need.

-It can increase when you’re premenopausal.
-That’s because your progesterone has lowered too, more so than estrogen.
-So your breasts can get uncomfortably full and tender.
+This can increase when you’re premenopausal.
+That’s because your progesterone has lowered, more so than estrogen, so your breasts can get uncomfortably full and tender.
 The best treatment for hormonal breast tenderness is DIM which is the active form of IC3 indoles.
-Cruciferous vegetarians like broccoli, kale and cauliflower are good sources of DIM but you have to eat a lot and you’ll have gas before you get breast pain relief.
 You can take DIM in capsule form – 200mg once or twice daily will help.

-Well this just comes with the territory.
+This just comes with the territory.
 As you run out of eggs, you make less progesterone which is the hormone that regulates your periods.
-Now it’s true that a few women will have 28-day cycles right up to menopause and then stop, but they’re the rare ones.
-Most of us start getting our periods closer together then skipping cycles for years before we have that final period.
-Natural progesterone cream can help regulate your premenopausal periods.
-Start applying it twice daily when you ovulate (between days 10 -14) for at least ten days.
-Two weeks is better.
+Now it’s true that a few women will have 28-day cycles right up to menopause and then stop, but that’s rare.
+Most of us start getting our periods closer together, then skipping cycles for years before getting a final period.
+Bio-identical progesterone cream can help regulate your premenopausal periods.
+Start applying it twice daily when you ovulate for at least ten days.

 Suddenly you can’t sleep through the night.
 That’s a sure sign your estrogen levels are falling.
-Your hypothalamus controls your sleep cycles – how much melatonin and prolactin you make to go to sleep and stay asleep.
-When your estrogen levels fall starting in perimenopause, you may be tired enough to fall asleep but you wake up a few hours later.
+Your hypothalamus controls your sleep cycles, meaning how much melatonin and prolactin you make to fall and stay asleep.
 Supporting your hypothalamus is a safe and effective alternative to taking estrogen for premenopausal insomnia.

-Well if you’re not getting enough sleep, of course you’re fatigued.
+If you’re not getting enough sleep, of course you’re fatigued.
 But it’s more than that.
 Estrogen influences how sensitive you are to insulin.
 And as your estrogen levels fall in premenopause, you become more insulin resistant.
-Which means you can’t get enough glucose into your cells to make energy.
-So you’re tired all the time and especially more so premenstrually and during your period.
+This means that you can’t get enough glucose into your cells to make energy, so you’re tired all the time, especially premenstrually and during your period.